MartinPacker/md2pptx/user-guide.md

 You can override this on a slide-by-slide basis with [Dynamic ContentSplit](#dynamic-contentsplit).

 The default value is such as to make each block have equal space.

+#### Graphics Metadata

+<a id="exporting-converted-svg-files-exportsvg"></a>
+##### Exporting Converted SVG Files - `ExportSVG`

+By default md2pptx does not export SVG files converted to PNG. (md2pptx handles SVG graphics by converting them to PNG format.)
+You can save the converted graphics to PNG by specifying:

+    ExportSVG: yes

 #### Table Of Contents And Section Slide Metadata